Lara Maigue: 2017–2018: Star Music

 In 2017, Maigue received the Aliw Award for Best Classical Performer.
 That same year, she played the role of 'Ligaya Paraiso' in the musical adaptation of the award-winning film Maynila Sa Mga Kuko ng Liwanag, directed by Joel Lamangan.
 She also served as an opening act in Regine Velasquez's 30th-anniversary concert, R3.0.
 In 2018, Maigue returned to television as a segment host for Sagisag Kultura TV, a program by the National Commission for Culture and the Arts on PTV-4.
 She also reprised her role as Monica in Giancarlo Menotti's opera, The Medium.
 While continuing to perform at corporate and private events, Maigue collaborated with veteran concert performers.
 She participated in Gary Valenciano's project, Awit at Laro, as both the composer of "Piko", interpreted by Morissette, and the interpreter of "Patintero", a composition by National Artist for Music Ryan Cayabyab and Jose Javier Reyes, performed with the AMP Big Band.
 She also interpreted new compositions like the theme song of the Cinemalaya entry "Kung Paano Hinihintay Ang Dapithapon".
 Amid these performances, Maigue was selected to participate in the master class of opera singer Sumi Jo during the Hong Kong International Operatic Singing Competition 2018.
 She also emerged as a finalist at the Singapore Lyric Opera ASEAN Vocal Competition.
 Towards the end of the year, Maigue signed with Star Music and released her first single, "Kung Puwede Lang Naman", which she wrote herself.
 Under Star Music, she plans to release more of her original compositions as well as some covers.
 Before the end of 2018, the Aliw Awards Foundation nominated her for two categories: Best Female Classical Performer and Best Female Crossover Performer.
 Maigue was declared the Best Female Crossover Performer for 2018.

 2021–present: Star Magic and ASAP Natin 'To

 In 2021, Maigue signed with Star Magic as part of their Black Pen Day event, in conjunction with the ATeam’s partnership with Star Magic.
 In August 2021, she temporarily joined the ASAP Natin 'To's "New Gen Birit Divas", until Zephanie Dimaranan transferred to GMA Network in 2022, when Fana was announced as her permanent replacement.

 In 2023, Maigue performed at Ninth Pipe Organ Concert at Manila Cathedral alongside Kammerchor Manila, Musica Chiesa, and Mike Shimamoto.

 Personal life

 In 2025, Maigue married singer Gian Magdangal.
+In February 2026, she gave birth to their first child, Mario.